dnilosek/fib-overkill/README.md

 make setup-logging # It will take 3-5 minutes for everything to spin up
 ```

-This will install elasticsearch and kibana for log searching and display, as well as filebeat for log aggregation and metricbeatfor metrics gathering.
+This will install [Elasticsearch](https://www.elastic.co/) and [Kibana](https://www.elastic.co/kibana) for log searching and display, as well as [Filebeat](https://www.elastic.co/beats/filebeat) for log aggregation and [Metricbeat](https://www.elastic.co/beats/metricbeat) for metrics gathering.
 You can view the data by running the following

 ```bash
 make start-logging